HewJS/HewJS/PRESS-RELEASE.md

 ## Quote from You ##
   > Friends don't let friends use excel.
-  > Dr. Jamie Thomas Long the 3rd (Product Owner and your friend)
+  > - Dr. Jamie Thomas Long the 3rd (your friend and product owner)

 ## How to Get Started ##
   > Visit our website at [HewJS](hewjs.herokuapp.com)